kupehtci/DOCUMENTATION/AWS/AWS - FSx.md

 # AWS - FSx

+# FSx for Lustre

+**Lustre** is a high performance parallel file system used for HPC[^1] environments.
+Provides a fast, scalable storage for workloads that deals with large amounts of data and require a high throughput.

+**FSx for Lustre** is a fully managed high-performance file system built using Lustre file system designed for computing-intensive workloads.
+This offers a fast, shared and parallel storage.

+The key characteristics of this type of storage are:
+* **Fully managed**: AWS handle the infrastructure, patching and high-availability of this service.
+* **High performance**: low-latency and high-throughput workloads.
+* **Parallel file system**: data is striped between multiple storage servers so concurrent access can be done by multiple compute nodes.
+* **Integration with S3**: to persist data and process data stored in S3 buckets.

+It offers different storage options:
+* **Scratch storage**: temporary but high-speed storage for intermediate data.
+* **Persistent storage**: data persists beyond compute jobs.

+FSx for lustre supports **NFS protocol** compatible with Linux servers.

 # FSx for ONTAP

 ONTAP is the proprietary storage OS of NetApp.
 Its the software that runs on NetApp storage appliances and gives the advanced data management capabilities.